About the course

 How school placements work

-The consistently high quality of support on 3 contrasting school placements, from dedicated and enthusiastic teachers, underpins our success, making us one of the very top teacher training providers in the country The Good Teacher Training Guides .
-This maximises opportunities for each trainee to learn from best practice in different settings.
-Our trainees complete training confident across the key stages and fully prepared to work in a wide variety of schools, ready to serve diverse pupil populations.
+The consistently high quality of support in three contrasting school placements, from dedicated and enthusiastic teachers, underpins our success, making us one of the very top teacher training providers in the country The Good Teacher Training Guides.
+It also maximises opportunities for each trainee to learn from best practice in three very different settings.
+Consequently our trainees complete training confident across the key stages, knowledgeable about the type of school that suits them, and fully prepared to work in schools that serve diverse pupil populations.

 Placements are carefully matched to each individual trainee’s development needs and SCITT management also take into account the fact that trainees may be using public transport to reach placement schools.
 Trainees with children are always thought about carefully so as to best support them as they juggle teaching demands with their own childcare arrangements.